toniolpz/alv-wallet/README.md

 Handle request that are expected to throw a Exception like said in the document.

+Integration test can be found under `src/test/java/alv/wallet/WalletApplicationTest.java` and are executed when the project is build:
+`.\gradlew build`

+The test results will be show in the console and the test report can be found under `build\reports\tests\test\index.html`.

 ##### Client
-The clien will just handle a max of 10000 rounds per execution to prevent outOfMemoryException.
+The client will just handle a max of 10000 rounds per execution to prevent outOfMemoryException.

 The Rounds are listed in an Executer class to can be selected and runnable randomly.